 Fiji’s great astrolabe reef

 Kadavu Island is best known for the Great Astrolabe Reef.
 The fringing barrier reef system runs along Kadavu’s southern shore then arcs north-east passed Ono Island up to Buliya Island – famous for manta ray snorkelling.
-It stretches for over 100 kilometres and is recognized as one the world’s best premier dive secrets - a fact that makes us Fijian folk incredibly proud!
+It stretches for over 100 kilometres and is recognized as one the world’s best premier dive secrets.
 There’s a bunch of deep passages, that larger fish such as giant grouper and reef sharks frequent.
 Just imagine peering over a steep soft coral covered reef slope and seeing manta ray gliding through the deep channels below.